 Want homemade cheesecake with less fuss?
-Cheesecake bars are the answer!
+These cheesecake bar recipes are the answer!

 Tips for Making Cheesecake Bars

 - Bring the cream cheese to room temperature so that it will mix better more thoroughly and easily.
 Lumpy cheesecake batter is almost always because the cream cheese was too cold.
 It should take about 30 minutes to get your cream cheese to the right temperature, but that can vary depending on the temperature of your kitchen.

 - Be cautious with substitutions.
 I always use regular cream cheese.
 If you want to use low-fat or fat-free, then just know that you won’t get the same result in either flavor and texture.

 - Measure accurately.
 That’s true with any baking recipe, so it’s always worth a reminder.